w3f/General-Grants-Program/grants/speculative/substrate-api-client.md

 ### Timeline

-- T0: Project start: favorably by end of June 2019
+- T0: Project start: favorably by end of July 2019
 - M1: T0 + 4 weeks (subject to holiday plans, TBD when start date is known)